Freelance Contracts with Vietnamese Clients: What to Write In

 | Net 15 with 2% late fee | Recurring clients with good track record |

-Never start work on a credit basis with a new Vietnamese SME.
-The deposit is the qualifier — if they argue about paying 30% to start, the project will be a fight at every milestone.
+Avoid starting work on a credit basis with a new Vietnamese SME.
+The deposit is the qualifier — if they argue about paying 30% to start, the project will likely be difficult at every milestone.
+Consider this a warning sign.

 Bank details and currency